adrian-wi/trivia-dojo/README.md

 # trivia-dojo
-My solution for refactoring legazy code obtained from : https://github.com/jbrains/trivia
+My solution for refactoring legacy code obtained from : https://github.com/jbrains/trivia

-Now it is a first 'cut'.
+Now it is only a first 'cut'.
 I will put some more thinking into this and refactor this code even further.